 Herberg de Smidse is a nice cafe/hotel in Epen, where many bikers stop for some food or a drink.
-They have a great sunny terrace, where you should definitely try the special called “zuurvlees”.
+They have a great sunny terrace, where you should try the special called “zuurvlees”.
 Next to that, the place is also the start of some hikes around Zuid-Limburg.

 Put on your hiking shoes and start one of the hikes around Limburg.
-We even quickly passed the Belgium border during our hike through the so called “Geuldal”.
+We even quickly passed the Belgium border during our hike through the “Geuldal”.
 This description is quite similar to the route we did, but from Herberg de Smidse, there are a couple of hikes you can choose from.

 Wingbergerhoeve is a market stand that sells great food and ice cream.
-When I was young, the special sizes (let’s say the names were set up as: great, huge, massive) appealed to me, but also now I would still recommend it.
+When I was young, the special sizes (let’s say the names were set up as great, huge, massive) appealed to me, but also now I would still recommend it.

-It is a shame to just drive main routes in Zuid-Limburg, when you have a car available.
+It is a shame to just drive the main routes in Zuid-Limburg when you have a car available.
 The Mergellandroute is a more scenic route that passes a large part of the area.
 We decided to drive the bit that kind of follows the Belgian border – and yes, it was very scenic and pretty.
 The full route can be found here.

 I am a huge craft beer fan, so a visit to “Gulpener Brouwlokaal” was part of the planning.
 Both the beers and the venue did surely not disappoint.

 Inspired to discover the nature of the Netherlands?
-A great place to head to is the Utrechtse Heuvelrug, where you can visit for example the Soesterse Duinen, Flightbase Soesterberg or the one and only pyramid of the Netherlands in Austerlitz.
+A great place to head to is the Utrechtse Heuvelrug, where you can visit for example the Soesterse Duinen, Flightbase Soesterberg or the only pyramid of the Netherlands in Austerlitz.